gbugli/DL_project_2023/README.md

 So the full pipeline is `context images -> generate mask with UNet masker -> recursively predict next 11 with convLSTM`

 And the training steps are:
-1. train the masker with the training set
+1. Train the masker with the training set
-2. pretrain the convLSTM on the generated masks for the unlabeled set
+2. Pretrain the convLSTM on the generated masks for the unlabeled set
-3. finetune the complete network on the training set
+3. (Optional) Finetune the complete network on the training set

 # Custom dataset loader VideoFrameDataset
 In order to change the data into the format required for loading with our custom dataloader (adapted from https://github.com/RaivoKoot/Video-Dataset-Loading-Pytorch), you need to generate an annotations file.
 To do this you need to:
 1. Unzip the Dataset_Student.zip; we let `path_to_dataset` indicate the path to the unzipped `Dataset_Student` folder.
 2. Inside each `val`, `unlabeled`, and `train`, create a `data` directory and move all the video frames into it.
-To do this first go to the respective directory (e.g. `train`) and first run `m
+To do this follow the instrctions below.
 3. Then, for each of the three sets, run the `annotations_generator.py` script, with the first two arguments being the start and final ids of the videos in the dataset, the directory of the dataset, and the number of frames.
 4. For the `hidden` set, the process is the same, but the files have only 11 frames.
 5. Each dataset directory should now have a `data` folder with the videos and an `annotations.txt`, which allows the VideoFrameDataset to load them.

+Instructions for dataset preparation:
 Train set
 - Go to `path_to_dataset/train`
 - Execute the following commands to move all the video folders inside a folder named `data`: